 Erin Beeghly is an assistant professor of philosophy at the University of Utah.
-Her primary research interests lie at the intersection of ethics, epistemology, political philosophy, and moral psychology.
+Her primary research interests lie at the intersection of ethics, epistemology, legal philosophy, and moral psychology.

 Professor Beeghly received her PhD from UC Berkeley in 2014, where she worked with Véronique Munoz-Dardé, R.Jay Wallace, and Victoria Plaut.
 Before that, she earned two BAs, one in history from UC Berkeley in 2004 and one in Philosophy, Politics, and Economics from Oxford University in 2006.